codemix/yii2-localeurls/README.md

 In the last case, `dk` will be stored as last language.

-Persistence is enabled by default and can be disabled by setting `enablePersistence` to `false` in the `localeUrls` component.
+Persistence is enabled by default and can be disabled by setting `enableLanguagePersistence` to `false` in the `localeUrls` component.

 You can modify other persistence settings with: